FFAR Awards $2.4 Million to Eight Early-Career Research Faculty Members for Innovative Research Projects

 New Innovator in Food and Agriculture Research Awards Support Science in Plant Efficiency, Soil Health, Water Use, Nutrition and Food System Innovation

-The Foundation for Food and Agriculture Research, a nonprofit established through bipartisan congressional support, today announced the second annual New Innovator in Food and Agriculture Research award recipients and welcomed past and current awardees to Washington for a training program and visits to Capitol Hill.
+The Foundation for Food & Agriculture Research, a nonprofit established through bipartisan congressional support, today announced the second annual New Innovator in Food and Agriculture Research award recipients and welcomed past and current awardees to Washington for a training program and visits to Capitol Hill.

 Matching funds from each awardee’s respective institution will double the Foundation’s investment for a total of $4.8 million in awards over five years.
 The eight New Innovators will receive up to $600,000 per recipient.